 Treatment: surgical treatment is indicated - opening the abscess with double incisions along the lateral surfaces of the finger, with through drainage carried out under the tendon.

-Articular felon - purulent inflammation of the interphalangeal or metacarpophalangeal joints.
-Due to inflammation in the joint, the finger takes on a flask-like appearance, the finger is half-bent.
-When unbending, there is a sharp pain in the joint, the pain increases with axial load on the finger.
-With a long course of inflammation, the articular cartilage is destroyed, the process passes to the bone tissue.
+Articular panaritium - purulent inflammation of the interphalangeal or metacarpophalangeal joints.
+Due to inflammation in the joint, the finger becomes flask-shaped and the finger is bent.
+When extending, there is a sharp pain in the joint, the pain intensifies with axial load on the finger.
+With prolonged inflammation, articular cartilage is destroyed, and the process spreads to bone tissue.

 Possible complications: